 Embracing the tensions of leadership doesn’t mean we don’t face fear.
-In the complexity we face some of our greatness fears—fear of inadequacy, fear of failure, fear of criticism.
+In the complexity, we face some of our greatest fears—fear of inadequacy, fear of failure, fear of criticism.

 Often the difference between success and stagnation is confronting a fear.

 Author Parker J. Palmer wrote in his book, Let Your Life Speak, “’Be not afraid’ does not mean we cannot have fear.
 Everyone has fear, and people who embrace the call to leadership often find fear abounding.
 Instead, the words say we do not need to be the fear we have.
 We do not have to lead from a place of fear, thereby engendering a world in which fear is multiplied.”

 You must face your fears.
 You must choose to face the loneliness of being the only one who sees the potential clearly.
 You must fight through.
 You must push through so you can lead others through.
 And once you lead them through the tension, you will have the privilege of seeing your team experience the joy of a clear moment and a realized victory.

 Extraordinary leaders lead through the tension.
 They don’t get lost in it.

 3. Inspire with Hope